Seventeen years ago this month, my mother, Elnora Sydnes Wald,

 in the mahogany escritoire

-to store the memories of one life
+to store the memories of one

 and more.